Using a table visualization

 3.1.
 Drag a database table or spreadsheet

-One way to create a table visualization is to drag a table or sheet from under a data connector in the Explore window to the canvas of a metric set or dashboard.
+One way to create a table visualization is to drag an entire table or sheet from under a data connector in the Explore window to the canvas of a metric set or dashboard.

-This method of adding a table is mostly for previewing data because it uses the raw data retrieval mode, which has some limitations.
+This method of adding a table is useful for previewing data because it displays all of the original rows of data unchanged using the raw data retrieval mode, which means it has some limitations.

 Dragging a native database table to the dashboard canvas